Bright Horizons Toddler Care

 Our educational program nurtures and supervises children between the ages 1 and 3 years old.

 When your toddler’s in the right place, you just know.
-Our program is designed to give you that feeling — a safe place for your newly independent child to test out and learn new skills, wonder about everything, and discover how to make friends.
+Our toddler curriculum is designed to give you that feeling — a safe place for your newly independent child to test out and learn new skills, wonder about everything, and discover how to make friends.
 It’s all alongside teachers who know every day that they’re not caring for any child, but the most important child — yours.

 Individualized Care for the Whole Child